Can you use vinegar to clean your train tracks?

 How to clean your train tracks with Vinegar

-Cleaning your model train layout is super easy, especially with vinegar.
+Model train track cleaning is super easy, especially with vinegar.
 Now, most people will tell you that a white vinegar solution is going to work best, but most types of vinegar will get the job done.

 If you’ve got a really persistent blemish or piece of rust that you can’t get rid of, consider adding some salt to your vinegar solution.